Gurjas2112/Team_Hack-O-Giants/README.md

 Team Hack O' Giants

+Problem Statement:
-Problem Statement:Smart Campus Management System- Managing campus activities such as attendance, class schedules, and events can be overwhelming.
+Smart Campus Management System-
+Managing campus activities such as attendance, class schedules, and events can be overwhelming.
 Your task is to develop a web or mobile application that allows administrators, teachers, and students to